tiagorangel1/happyrobot/README.md

 # Happy Robot

-Simple Discord AI bot using Gemini with personality/vibes support, recognizing images, generating images, and real-time streaming.
+Simple Discord AI bot using ChatGPT/OpenAI with personality/vibes support, recognizing images, generating images, and real-time streaming.

 You can also talk to it in DMs using slash commands.